pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 The Inductor's default wrapper generates Python code to invoke generated kernels and external kernels.
 However, in deployments requiring high performance, Python, as an interpreted language, runs relatively slower compared to compiled languages.

-We implemented Inductor cpp wrapper by leveraging the PyTorch C++ APIs to generate pure cpp code to combine the generated and external kernels, which makes the execution of each captured dynamo graph in pure cpp.
-This reduces the Python overhead within the graph.
+We implemented an Inductor C++ wrapper by leveraging the PyTorch C++ APIs to generate pure C++ code that combines the generated and external kernels.
+This allows for the execution of each captured Dynamo graph in pure C++, thereby reducing the Python overhead within the graph.

 API